 Naturally, there may be some allegations which are particularly sensitive and which might result in your spouse refusing to cooperate - violence, third party relationships, sexual accusations, financial misconduct, allegations concerning children of the family, etc. We strongly recommend that allegations of this nature should be avoided wherever possible.
 We would no longer be able to help you if your spouse refused to consent to the divorce.

 Once we have drafted the petition, we strongly recommend that you show a copy of it to your spouse before it is sent to the court.
 If there are any allegations which cause particular offence to your spouse, it should be possible to remove them from the draft to ensure his/her consent.
 However, it is important for you to explain to your spouse that the petition must include enough allegations to satisfy the court that you are entitled to a divorce.
 You can also assure your spouse that, by consenting to the divorce, he/she will not be damaging his/her position in relation to children or financial issues in any way, assuming that your petition does not include any allegations concerning such matters.
-The law is very clear on this point.
+The law is very clear on this point and so your spouse will not be prejudiced by being the Respondent to your petition.

 Drafting your Petition

 In terms of the layout of your petition, best practice is to set out a general allegation of unreasonable behaviour first, followed by one or two specific examples of the behaviour concerned.
-To assist you, we have set out below some typical allegations of unreasonable behaviour.
+To assist you, we have set out below some typical allegations of unreasonable behaviour to help you when filling in our online questionnaire.
 For drafting purposes, we have assumed that the Petitioner is the wife, but of course this need not be the case.
 We have listed the most serious examples of unreasonable behaviour first but, as explained above, these should be avoided wherever possible, as they are likely to cause offence to your spouse.
 These are examples only, and the allegations of unreasonable behaviour contained in your own petition must of course be true.
-Back to top

 Examples of Unreasonable Behaviour: